Ōtari-Wilton’s Bush Trust

 • Support Wellington City Council in its management of Ōtari-Wilton’s Bush

-• Build public awareness and appreciation of Ōtari-Wilton’s Bush, native plants and their conservation through talks, guided tours, seminars, weekend hosting, native plant sales and open days
+• Build public awareness and appreciation of Ōtari-Wilton’s Bush, native plants and their conservation through talks, guided tours, seminars, weekend hosting, native plant sales, open days, newsletters and social media engagement

 • Assist the restoration and enhancement of Ōtari-Wilton’s Bush through weeding, revegetation, seed collection and predator control